eldertek/wp-deploy/README.md

 # WordPress Multi-Site Management System

-This application is a comprehensive solution for managing multiple WordPress sites, including deployment via Simply Static Pro.
+This application is a comprehensive solution for managing multiple WordPress sites, including deployment via Staatic.

 ## Features